All Episodes

 So you've got to be very careful.

-But a lot of supporters want to hear Romney attack the people who are the epitome of unfair, mean spirited, caustic, and all that.
+But a lot of supporters want to hear Romney attack the people who are the epitome of unfair, mean-spirited, caustic, and all that.

-And it's a very fine line.
+And it's a very fine line a Republican candidate has to walk.

 It's like complaining about high humidity in August.

-It was going to be when you agreed to go out and pick cotton in August.
+Well, what did you think it was going to be when you agreed to go out and pick cotton in August?

-You're gonna play football in August.
+You're going to play football in August.

 What did you think the weather was going to be?

-Got to be very careful about things that you uh criticize because if it comes off as a complaint when you knew going in that this was going to be the rule, then it it doesn't serve you well.
+Got to be very careful about things that you criticize because if it comes off as a complaint when you knew going in that this was going to be the rule, then it doesn't serve you well.

 That would be yours.

-You told a Florida group of donors about eliminating income tax deductions for upper-end earners, eliminating the deductions for upper end earners to pay for your 20% tax cut.
+You told a Florida group of donors about eliminating income tax deductions for upper end earners, eliminating the deductions for upper-end earners to pay for your 20% tax cut.

-Now you said second home mortgages, some state and local taxes.
+Now, you said second home mortgages, some state and local taxes.

 What can you tell us about that?